daschwanden/grr/codelabs/how-to-add-a-client-action.md

 ## Before you begin...
 Duration: 1

-This text assumes you
+This code lab assumes that you
 - understand [GRR's basic concepts](https://www.grr-response.com/),
 - read through [GRR's documentation](https://grr-doc.readthedocs.io/) and
 - are familiar with [GRR's code base on GitHub](https://github.com/google/grr).

 You can follow the [Developing GRR guide](https://grr-doc.readthedocs.io/en/latest/developing-grr/index.html) to learn what you should install on your machine and how to run GRR locally.

 The code you'll be touching is mostly Python.
-You shouldn't need to be an expert on it to follow along, but if you want some resources you can check out [one of many tutorials online](https://www.w3schools.com/python/).
+You don't need to be an expert to follow along, but if you want more background you can check out [one of many tutorials online](https://www.w3schools.com/python/).

 <!-- ------------------------ -->
 ## Defining the input and outputs for your Client Action